bcwhite-code/brians-blueprints/sbf-big-blocks.md

 ### Launch

+_Before launching, save the game!
+Then save again under a new name and continue from there.
+If things go wrong, you'll want a stable place to come back to because, as a general rule, production problems can never be fully fixed._

 Blocks don't start automatically.
 When construction is complete, all of the trains at the factory stations need to be set to automatic;
 this is the minimum operating limit.
 The other trains in the stacker